Philippine hawk-eagle

 The Philippine hawk-eagle or north Philippine hawk-eagle (Nisaetus philippensis), earlier treated under Spizaetus, is a species of bird of prey in the family Accipitridae.
 Many taxonomists consider the Pinsker's hawk-eagle, a former subspecies, raised to full species status.
 It is endemic to the Philippines.
 Its natural habitat is tropical moist lowland forests.
 It is threatened by habitat loss and trapping.

 Description and taxonomy

 The Philippine hawk-eagle is a large raptor with a dark brown upper plumage and a pale brown belly.
 Head and chest are streaked and the lower belly is finely barred.
 The species has a conspicuous backwards crest.
 Juveniles are paler.
 The call a high, screeching "week wik!" or single "week!".

-It was formerly conspecific with the Pinsker's hawk-eagle but has a shorter crest, larger size,browner plummage and plain markings on the belly.
+It was formerly conspecific with the Pinsker's hawk-eagle but has a shorter crest, larger size, browner plummage and plain markings on the belly.
 This split was supported by molecular analysis.

+In terms of size, it is a smaller eagle with a length of 56 to 67 cm, and a wingspan of 105 to 125 cm.
+One female weighed 1.16 kg.

 This species is monotypic and has no subspecies.